-The pioneer in the UV disinfection industry, Tru-D was introduced to the health care industry in 2007 and continues to be the gold standard in the space.
-Tru-D is the only device with intuitive Sensor360 technology that accurately calculates the precise dose of UV light needed to kill up to 99.9% of harmful pathogens.
-Operating from a single position and administering a single cycle of UV energy, Tru-D guarantees total room disinfection, including in shadowed areas.
+The pioneer in the UVC disinfection industry, Tru-D was introduced to the health care industry in 2007 and continues to be the gold standard in the space.
+Tru-D is the only device with intuitive Sensor360 technology that accurately calculates the precise dose of UVC light needed to kill up to 99.9% of harmful pathogens.
+Operating from a single position and administering a single cycle of UV energy, Tru-D provides total room disinfection, including in shadowed areas.

 Today, Tru-D continues to be the device of choice for nearly all of the existing independent research on UV disinfection technology including the first-ever randomized clinical trial on UV disinfection.
 Tru-D was the sole device chosen for the $2 million study funded by the Centers for Disease Control’s Prevention Epicenter Program at Duke University, the University of North Carolina and seven other hospitals in the region.
-Results proved that enhanced cleaning technologies decreased the cumulative incidences of multidrug-resistant organisms by a cumulative 30 percent among patients admitted to the same room by a cumulative 30 percent when standard disinfection protocols were followed 93 percent of the time.
+Results showed that enhanced terminal room disinfection strategies using Tru-D decreased the relative risk of colonization or infection from target MDROs among patients admitted to the same room by a cumulative 30 percent when standard disinfection protocols were followed 93 percent of the time.
 Individual hospital results may vary.

 Tru-D’s effectiveness and accuracy have been supported by a number of other independent, peer-reviewed studies conducted by leading authorities in infection control and epidemiology.
 Third-party, peer-reviewed research using Tru-D includes published studies on Clostridium difficile (C. diff), Methicillin-resistant Staphylococcus aureus (MRSA) and Vancomycin-resistant enterococci (VRE).